 How is the rollout going in Africa?

-Progress towards vaccination goals remains slow because competition — not cooperation — continues to drive the global response.
-Efforts among countries to cooperate on the response have largely fallen flat, and governments continue to look inward with their planning and policies.
+Progress towards vaccination goals remains slow because competition — not cooperation — continues to drive the global pandemic response.
+Cooperation efforts have largely fallen flat, and governments continue to look inward with their planning and policies.
 High-income countries are still monopolizing the global supply of vaccines.
-And while efforts to share these tools have increased in the past few months, it’s happening too slowly to meaningfully change the trajectory of the pandemic.
+And while efforts to share these tools have recently increased, it’s happening too slowly to meaningfully change the trajectory of the pandemic.

 Scaling up vaccine manufacturing in Africa

 With wealthy nations hoarding vaccines, fully manufacturing doses within African countries is an appealing prospect.
-In April 2021, the African Union and Africa CDC announced that they hope to produce 60% of their vaccines locally by 2040.
+In April 2021, the African Union and Africa CDC announced goals to produce 60% of their vaccines locally by 2040.
 Several global development groups stepped up with sizable investments to share technologies, build human capital, and address supply and demand constraints.
-This includes €1 billion from the European Commission, $1.3 billion from The MasterCard Foundation, and a commitment by WHO and COVAX partners to help build a COVID-19 mRNA transfer hub.
+This includes €1 billion from the European Commission, US$1.3 billion from The MasterCard Foundation, and a commitment by WHO and COVAX partners to help build a COVID-19 mRNA transfer hub.

 These investments are important to fight COVID-19 and other contagious diseases — but only when they are operating at scale.
-And the timeline to reach that scale is inadequate to meet the WHO’s target to vaccinate 30% of the world’s population by December 2021.
+And the timeline to reach that scale is inadequate to meet vaccination targets.

-Moreover, in-country manufacturing might not always equate to in-country distribution: In the fall of 2021, Europe is set to receive millions of J&J shots that went through end-stage production in South Africa by Aspen Pharmacare.
-Meanwhile, South Africa is yet to receive the overwhelming majority of the 31 million J&J doses it ordered from the company, a key reason that only 7% of South Africa’s population is fully vaccinated.
-The government was reportedly forced to waive its right to impose vaccine export restrictions in the confidential contract it signed with the company.
+Moreover, in-country manufacturing might not always equate to in-country distribution: This fall, Europe is set to receive millions of J&J shots that went through end-stage production in South Africa by Aspen Pharmacare.
+Meanwhile, South Africa is yet to receive the overwhelming majority of its 31 million J&J doses, because the government was reportedly forced to waive its right to impose vaccine export restrictions in the confidential contract signed with J&J. This delay is a key reason that only 7% of South Africa’s population is fully vaccinated.

 Former UK Prime Minister Gordon Brown summed it up nicely: “a shocking symbol of the west’s failure to honour its promise of equitable vaccine distribution.”

-Why is this crucial for COVID-19 responses in all countries?
+Why is vaccine access crucial for the COVID-19 responses in all countries?

-Well over a year into this crisis, we are still seeing record numbers of deaths, despite having a growing arsenal of countermeasures to fight the virus.
+Almost two years into this crisis, we are still seeing record numbers of deaths globally, despite having a growing arsenal of countermeasures to fight the virus.

 The longer the virus remains unchecked anywhere on the planet, it will continue to mutate, breach borders, and wreak havoc on communities and the global economy:

-- There could be twice as many deaths from COVID-19 if rich countries continue to monopolize the first doses of vaccines instead of distributing them globally.
+- There could be twice as many deaths from COVID-19 if rich countries continue to monopolize vaccine doses instead of distributing them globally.

-- Each new infection is an opportunity for mutation.
-There are already over 4,000 COVID-19 variants and some – such as the Delta and Lambda variants – are proving more transmissible than other strains.
+Each new infection is an opportunity for mutation.
+There are thousands COVID-19 variants, and some – such as the Delta and Lambda variants – are proving more transmissible than other strains.
 And with each new strain, the higher the risk of the disease evolving to an extent where current vaccines, diagnostics, and treatments no longer work.

 How can I learn more and stay informed?